wernerdassuncao/MurdersFBI_US/README.txt

 wrangle-data.R - creates a derived dataset and saves as R object in rda directory

-analysis.R - generates a plot and saves it to the figs directoryadding a new line...
+analysis.R - generates a plot and saves it to the figs directory

+adding a new line...